 Jane wishes that Mags and Carol would just leave her alone.
 She does go out in the evenings to meet new people – but it’s to teach family history evening classes at the local Adult Education Centre.
 Little does Jane know that romance will strike when she least expects it.
 But will she be able to cope with being in a high-profile relationship with a man she’s only dreamed of and the British press?

-“Happy birthday!”
-Mags produced an envelope with a flourish.
+“Happy Birthday, Jane!”
+Mags produced an envelope with a flourish and presented it to her.

-Jane opened it, half expecting a voucher for a beauty salon or a health spa or something subtle like that.
-Instead, she saw a confirmation e-mail.
+She opened it, half expecting a voucher for a beauty salon or a health spa or something subtle like that.
+Instead, she pulled out a confirmation email.

 Her heart plummeted.
 “A dating agency?”
 She just managed to keep the dismay out of her voice.

 “An online dating agency,” Mags squealed.
-“There are thousands of men on there just waiting for you.
+“There are thousands of men on the website just waiting for you.
 I mean, look at this one here.”
-She fished a printout from her bag and thrust it at Jane.
+She fished a printout from her bag and handed it to her.

-“People who lie about themselves are thrown off the website.”
-Carol was solemn as she pulled out another sheet of paper.
+“People who lie about themselves are thrown off the website,” Mags told her as she pulled out another sheet of paper.
 “This is what we’ve said about you.”

 “What?”
-She grabbed the sheet of paper, almost tearing it.
+Jane snatched the sheet, almost tearing it.

-There she was; Jane Hollinger, aged thirty-one, divorced, five feet eight inches tall, blue eyes, brown hair.
-Likes history, cinema, reading and socialising.
+There she was; Jane Hollinger, adult education tutor, aged thirty-one, five feet eight inches tall with blue eyes and dark brown hair.
+Likes genealogy, history, cinema, reading and socialising.
 Looking for a man aged thirty to forty for friendship and possibly more.

 It could be worse, she supposed, putting it down and taking a sip of champagne.
 It didn’t make her sound like a complete charity case.

-“And you’ve already had some interest,” Mags told her.
+“And you’ve already had some interest,” Mags said.

 “Why didn’t you just auction me off on eBay?”